The best gifts for 3-year-olds will include plenty of opportunities to explore as toddlers grow and develop into more imaginative play.

 With 100 pieces, this wooden block building set is meant for fun and play.
 They'll get to use the colorful blocks and shapes to build their own architectural creations.

-This Lego set helps kids identify emotions for social emotional development, something many parents are concerned about now.
+This Lego set helps kids identify emotions for social emotional development, something many parents are concerned about.

-“Musical toys can form a big part of a 3-year-old’s day,” said educational toys expert Lauren Leisk.
+“Musical toys can form a big part of a 3-year-old’s day,” said educational toy expert Lauren Leisk.

 Conti is a big fan of wooden magnetic blocks, like these, for easy manipulation with less frustration.

-Take kitchen play up a notch with this full restaurant set.
+Take kitchen play up a notch with this full restaurant set from Melissa & Doug.